Lufisz/GG-EZ/README.md

 ---

-## **Frontend Deployment**
+## **Deployment**

+The **GG-EZ** project consists of two parts:
+- **Frontend (this repository)**: Deployed on Heroku as described below.
+- **Backend**: To make the project fully functional, you will also need to set up the backend.
+Follow the deployment instructions for the backend [here](https://github.com/Dimmanzo/GG-EZ-API?tab=readme-ov-file#deployment).

-The GG-EZ frontend is deployed on **Heroku**.
-Below is a step-by-step guide for deploying the project to Heroku using both the CLI and the Heroku website.
+Below is a step-by-step guide for deploying the backend to Heroku using both the CLI and the Heroku website.

 ---